 You've heard the advice time and time again: Staying present in each moment of your life allows you to cherish your existence more fully.
 But often, being in the "now" is much easier said than done.
-We all have obligations, to-do lists, worries and annoyances that transport us from the immediate world around us and into the labyrinths of our minds.
-However, by learning a few simple techniques you can shake yourself out of your head and back into your life.
-Here, the experts share the easy changes you can make today to fully live in the present.
+Everyone has obligations, to-do lists, worries and annoyances that transport them from the world around them and into the labyrinths of their minds.
+However, by learning a few simple techniques, you can shake yourself out of your head and back into your life.
+Here, experts share easy changes you can make today to fully live in the present.

 One of the benefits of being present lies in how you can deepen your connections with the people around you.
-But, as you’ve likely noticed, most of us are not very good at splitting our attention between the people in our lives and the so-called communication devices on which we’ve become so dependent.
-In fact, according to marriage and family therapist
+But most of us aren't very good at splitting our attention between people and devices.
+In fact, we're not actually able to multitask effectively and can only switch our attention from one task to another, says marriage and family therapist Shadeen Francis.

 "Every time you check your phone, you are missing moments of connection to those around you," Francis says.
 "Make a rule for no phones at dinner, or turn off your ringer as you enter a party."
 The virtual world can wait.
 Being present requires your full attention.

 Yoga is an incredibly mindful practice that helps you get out of your head and into your body.
-"In addition to cultivating present-moment awareness, continued practice helps to reprogram your body and brain's physical and emotional response to stress,” Schroeder says.
-“It focuses our attention on the way our body feels, the content of our mind and the quality of our breath as well as help us to enter into what is the ‘now.’”
+"In addition to cultivating present-moment awareness, continued practice helps to reprogram your body and brain's physical and emotional response to stress," counselor Julianne Schroeder says.

-"If you're rushing to a meeting, pause outside the door and take a breath or two before going in," she advises.
-“Before you start hustling to get dinner on the table after a long day, pause to take a breath and let go of the time before now and be present while you lovingly prepare food for your family.”
-She explains that this practice will bring you to the present so that you can give that time, activity or person your full attention.
+"If you're rushing to a meeting, pause outside the door and take a breath or two before going in," she says.
+"Before you start hustling to get dinner on the table after a long day, pause to take a breath and let go of the time before now and be present while you lovingly prepare food for your family."
+This will bring you back to the present so you can give that activity or person your full attention.

 "Set reminders on your phone.
 Every hour or so, have a soft chime go off with a personalized reminder to bring you back to the moment," she says.
 Some questions she uses are: "What is the quality of your breath?"
 "What makes you smile right now?"
 "What do you appreciate right now?"
 Use these or create your own to keep on the path toward living more in the moment.

-A classic therapeutic tool, the act of writing out your thoughts helps empty your mind, steering you closer toward being in the present.
-"You can find journals with prompts or free write,” Schroeder says.
+The act of writing out your thoughts helps empty your mind, steering you closer toward being in the present.
+"You can find journals with prompts or free write," licensed counselor Julianne Schroeder says.
 "Allowing yourself to identify thoughts and feelings as they are in the present can help you clearly see if there are action-based steps you can take to help yourself."

 Even if you're not a writer, giving yourself the freedom to put pen to paper, without judgment, can be a helpful emotional release as well, freeing up your mind to focus on what's happening in the current moment.